-Swirl marks, along with micro scratching and hazing, are terms used to describe damage and imperfections in the top layer of your cars paintwork.
-They appear due to poor washing practices and the use of machine washes.
+Swirl marks, also known as micro scratching, are terms used to describe damage to the top layer of your vehicles paintwork.
+They appear due to poor washing practices, the use of machine washes and harsh chemicals.

-Over time, these scratches become more apparent and can ruin the overall look of ANY car.
-When the marks are faint, you will notice them more when sunlight is shining directly on your paint, or if you view your car under artificial light at night (streetlights for example).
-Once the paintwork is majorly affected, you will see the damage in any lighting, the finish will always look dull and give a matte type effect, rather than having a bright glossy shine.
+Over time these scratches become more apparent and can ruin the overall look of your car.
+You will notice them under direct light looking like spiderwebs.
+The more swirlies you get, the worse your vehicle will look.
+The finish will look dull and give a matte effect, rather than having a bright glossy shine.

-As you can see from the above two sets of pictures, the appearance of the swirls is vastly reduced, and the finish on the paint gives a fuller, deeper shine.
+As you can see from the above pictures, the appearance of the swirls is vastly reduced, and the finish on the paint gives a fuller, deeper shine.
 The light can reflect properly giving a mirror like finish, just like below!